Power BI data connectors – A Complete Guide

 Shopify Connector

-Shopify is one of the leading ecommerce platforms.
+Shopify is one of the leading e-commerce platforms.
 The Shopify connector enables bringing key Shopify merchant analytics into Power BI for greater visibility through dashboards.

 LinkedIn Ads Connector